Blog

 Continue Reading

-Since 1964, when President Lyndon B. Johnson first declared February American Heart Month to bring attention to heart disease in the United States, February has been a time to educate the public about heart health, a term that brings to mind the importance of diet and exercise for a healthy ...
+February is American Heart Month, designed to bring attention to heart disease in the United States and be a time to educate the public about heart health.
+The term ‘heart health’ brings to mind the importance of diet and exercise for a healthy cardiovascular system.
+But there are other, less ...

 Continue Reading